RoboticsKnowledgebase/roboticsknowledgebase.github.io/SystemDesignDevelopment/CableManagement.md

 **Figure 1: Cable management gone wrong**

 You spend all night figuring out what wires go where and eventually find that one of your subsystems was unplugged.
-Unfortunately, that was all of the time you had allocated to working on the project because, as an MRSD student, you have 4 other classes that all have assignments due.
-You and your teammates are mad because you didn't get your work done, and you are sleep deprived.
+Unfortunately, that was all of the time you had allocated to working on the project.
 This simple problem could have been solved in minutes with proper cable management

 ## Planning